One of the guys at the lodge didn't respond well to what Robert meant as a joke in "Who Am I?":

 When Robert briefly moves in with an elderly Jewish couple called the Stipes, the wife, an actual Jewish mother obviously, fits the trope 100%.
 When Ray meets the couple, it's lampshaded how similar they actually are to Frank and Marie, and that their being Jewish is literally the only noticeable difference between the Stipes and Frank and Marie.

-Karma Houdini: Debra could get this way regarding her treatment of Ray (he was rarely ever able to verbally defeat her — just annoy her), but Marie would nearly always get the best of her, and the Barones regularly invaded her home and directly and indirectly criticized her, so she's not exactly getting off scot-free.
+Karma Houdini: Debra could get this way regarding her treatment of Ray (he was rarely ever able to verbally defeat her — just annoy her), but Marie would nearly always get the best of her, and the Barones regularly invaded her home and directly and indirectly criticized her, so she's never getting off scot-free.
 Marie is a better example, almost never getting her comeuppance.
 The writers would claim after the series had ended that this was a deliberate way of making their wives like the show more.

 Robert managed to avoid karma a couple times too—- most notably in "Jazz Records".